Jorja Smith Bares Major Cleavage In Tight Dress On The Red Carpet At Pre-Grammy Award Party

 “Too much beauty in only one pic, breathtaking!” one person commented.

 “Literally the day before I was talking to my boyfriend [producer Joel Compass] because he makes music and he wanted to come out to LA around that time just to work with some people,” she says.

 “And I was like: ‘Oh, I reckon I’ll do the same, but maybe next year…’ Then the day after I get a message from his manager: ‘Congratulations!’
 I was like, ‘What for?’
 And then I saw.
 I didn’t even know.”

-Like many of the other artists up for the award, Jorja Smith started he musical career as a teenager thanks to some simple recording equipment and a camera to post videos to YouTube.
+Like many of the other artists up for the award, Jorja Smith started her musical career as a teenager thanks to some simple recording equipment and a camera to post videos to YouTube.
 Smith started to garner a following at the age of 15, and later moved to Soundcloud where rapper Drake discovered her song “Where Did I Go?”

 The two ended up growing close — to the point that there were some rumors that Smith and Drake were dating — but she clarified that they were not an item and she was in a serious relationship with Joel Compass.